pensart/HTML5-elements/README.md

 ##Description
 This was my final project for the HTML5 course at CVO de verdieping.
 This is a fictive site!
-I designed the 5star building logo for 5star building but this project has nothing to do with FSB.
+I designed the 5star building logo but this project has nothing to do with FSB.
 Its pure about writing nice HTML5.
 No scripting, no preprocessors, no css methodology like using BEM.

 ##Project rules